jukobo/jukobo.github.io/_posts/2024-03-19-Assignment-2.markdown

 __Third plot__

 Finally to gain a better insight of prostitution in each of San Francisco's police districts, we have created a jitterplot over the prostitution incidents.
 Each point represents an incident, with the x-axis showing the time of occurrence and the y-axis indicating the day of the week.
+This plots provides us an understanding of trends and variations over time and across different districts.
+Additionally, a legend on the right side of the plot assists in identifying the police districts represented by different colors.
 <embed
        type="text/html"
        src="/bokeh_prostitution.html"
        width="1100"
        height="600">
 _Figure 3: Jitterplot over the prostitution incidents for each police department._

+Looking at the different discrits we see